From Cup To Compost

-The tea boxes are printed with vegetable ink on FSC card and can be disposed of in your cardboard recycling facilities or composted.
+The tea boxes are printed with vegetable ink on mix of FSC & recycled card and can be disposed of in your cardboard recycling facilities or composted.

-The posting boxes are made from 60% to 90% recycled cardboard.
+The posting boxes are made from a mix of 75% recycled & FSC cardboard.
 We use a craft paper tape with a natural gum (potato starch) to seal these boxes, making it all 100% recyclable or again, if you wish compostable.